MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

     :::image type="content" source="media/field-security-schema-columns.png" alt-text="Under Schema, select Columns.":::

-12. Select a column you want to enable for auditing, and then expand **Advanced options**.
+12. Select a column you want to turn on for auditing, and then expand **Advanced options**.

     :::image type="content" source="media/field-security-mobile-phone.png" alt-text="Select the Mobile Phone column.":::